 The National Student Financial Aid Scheme (NSFAS) is an option that often works in conjunction with your university of choice by providing funding for students who have little to no familial income.

-NSFAS is a government organization which aims to provide an efficient and sustainable financial aid system for poor yet academically eligible students.
+NSFAS is a government organisation which aims to provide an efficient and sustainable financial aid system for poor yet academically eligible students.

 NSFAS enables these kinds of students to obtain loans and bursaries at 26 public higher education institutions and 50 technical and vocational education training colleges.